cloudydeno/jmespath/README.md

 in order to reduce usage of casts and any.
 The original library used a tsconfig to disable some implicit-any checks which isn't acceptable in deno libraries.

+Since then, upstream has also improved their typing, so the difference between this fork and upstream is somewhat smaller now.

 # Original README below